Black Friday • Black Friday •

 If you aren’t ovulating, you are not producing progesterone, so the endometrium, fed by oestrogen (oestrogen makes things grow – boobs, bums, endometrium), starts to lose itself after a while and becomes unstable without its friend progesterone to keep it in its place.
 This is known as oestrogen breakthrough bleeding.

-As described above, the endometrium after a while starts to break down and shed, but this has no real pattern to it without the pattern developed by the hormonal cascade, even though oestrogen has remained stable and present.
+As described above, the endometrium eventually starts to break down and shed, but without the hormonal cascade’s established pattern, this shedding lacks a clear pattern, even though oestrogen has remained stable.

 The more oestrogen you have, the more menstrual blood you have.
 Failure to ovulate can happen when a form of oestrogen (oestradiol, E2) isn’t around in sufficient amounts to trigger a surge of LH (luteinising hormone), which triggers ovulation.